fieldtrip/website/template/sourcemodel.md

 ## Template models for source reconstruction

 Source models are a necessary ingredient for estimating the cortical activity from EEG or MEG data.
-Sources are typically modelled as equivalent current dipoles (ECDs), i.e. point sources with a location, orientation and strength.
+Sources are typically modeled as equivalent current dipoles (ECDs), i.e. point sources with a location, orientation and strength.

 {% include markup/warning %}
 You can find the template models for source reconstruction included in FieldTrip [here](https://github.com/fieldtrip/fieldtrip/tree/master/template/sourcemodel).